QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 {{< /highlight >}}

-We can write another `(lookup-in-entry)` working as above But notice the take the `(car (cdr table))` as input in every recurions, it means the function will immediately cease and return value when the first name matches the input.
+We can write another `(lookup-in-entry)` working as above But notice the take the `(car (cdr table))` as input in every recursions, which means the function will immediately cease and return value when the first name matches the input.

 {{< highlight scheme >}}
 ; lookup-in-table finds an entry in a table